symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Once the transaction gets confirmed, you can try to :doc:`transfer <../transfer/sending-a-transfer-transaction>` one unit of the created mosaic to another account, :doc:`modify the mosaic properties <modifying-mosaic-supply>` or :doc:`link a namespace to the mosaic <creating-a-mosaic>`.

 *************************
-Method #02: Using the CLI
+Method #03: Using the CLI
 *************************

+Open a terminal window and run the following command to create a new mosaic.

 .. viewsource:: ../../resources/examples/bash/mosaic/CreatingAMosaic.sh
     :language: bash